 Learning the basics of counting outs is another step on your poker journey to becoming a proficient player.

-Did you ever wonder what all the maths that professional poker players doing in their head?
+Did you ever wonder what is all the maths that professional poker players seem to be doing in their head?

 Well this is what they do be doing some of the time; but don’t worry you don’t need to be ‘rain man’ to do it.

 Counting outs is just basic addition and multiplication.

 An out is any card that will improve your hand to one which is better than your opponents.

 A simple example is when you have a flush draw such as A♥ K♥ of hearts on T♥7♥2♠ – you currently only have Ace high but any heart will give you a flush.

 There are 9 hearts in total which will complete your draw however one of those hearts (2♥) may give your opponent a full house.

 You can also hit an ace (A♠, A♣, A♦)or king (K♠, K♣, K♦) but these cards aren’t always guaranteed to give you the best hand.

 Counting Outs: The Process